Teaching British Values

 At the beginning of each academic year, new classes work collaboratively to draw up a set of class rules that they then endeavour to follow.
 These are displayed in the classrooms so that the children are reminded of them.

 All children understand that their behaviour should set an excellent example to others.
 They are also aware that how they behave whilst outside of school represents the school and as such, they maintain the high level of behaviour expected of them.

 Many of our children become leaders enforcing rules and ensuring the safety and well-being of their peers.
 These include:

-Sevenoaks Primary is a safe place for children and as such, children feel comfortable in their learning environments.
+Sevenoaks Primary is a safe place for children and as such, children feel comfortable in their learning environment.
 Children are taught boundaries but within these, they are free to take risks with their learning, make mistakes and suggest thoughts and ideas freely.
 In classes, children are comfortable contributing and making decisions to further their own learning.
-Whether it is through deciding on a level of challenge, of how they record or what they research; pupils are given freedom to make choices.
+Whether it is through deciding on a level of challenge, of how they record or what they research, pupils are given freedom to make choices.